cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 # Feeling Awesome

 A curated list of David Burns' contribution to Cognitive Behavioral Therapy (CBT) and beyond.

-Right now it's just a rip of the RSS feed, which I'll clean up into an orderly\naviable structure, trim down the show notes, and bring in other links resources for the same topic by David Burns and related material by others.
+Right now it's just a rip of the RSS feed, which I've cleaned up into an orderly\naviable structure, and trimmed down the show notes.

+The idea is to make a high-level map of Dr. Burns' TEAM therapy.

 [FeelingGood.com](https://feelinggood.com/)
 [Training workshops](https://feelinggood.com/workshops/)